Isla de Aves: History

 The island was most likely discovered by Avaro Sanzze in 1584, though it was not settled.
 It was subsequently claimed for Great Britain, Spain, Portugal and the Netherlands.
-Throughout the 17th, 18th and 19th centuries, the inhabitants of the Dutch islands Saint Eustatius and Saba regularly visited Aves to collect turtle and bird eggs.
+Throughout the 17th, 18th and 19th centuries, the inhabitants of the Dutch islands Sint Eustatius and Saba regularly visited Aves to collect turtle and bird eggs.

 In 1854, a U.S. captain discovered the abundant quantities of guano on Aves and systematic collection started not long after.
 Both the Dutch and Venezuelan authorities found out and protested.
 The Dutch sent a warship to Aves.
 Its captain found Americans loading guano.
 He informed them that the Dutch considered Aves to belong to the Netherlands.

 The island was once again involved in controversy in 1857 when three Boston men, "Mesers Shelton, Samson and Tappan", were in a dispute with the Venezuelan government after they "annexed" the island "which they had discovered in an abandoned condition"; this was done in accordance with the recently passed United States Guano Islands Act.

-In the meantime, in 1859, the Administrator of St. Eustatius granted a concession to collect guano on Aves to ‘Edward Green, Kean & Co.’ in Baltimore at f.
+In the meantime, in 1859, the Administrator of Sint Eustatius granted a concession to collect guano on Aves to ‘Edward Green, Kean & Co.’ of Baltimore at f.
 2.50 per ton.
 He decided that “even though Aves was never permanently settled by the Dutch, the inhabitants of Statia and Saba had made use of the island longer than anyone can remember,” which “constituted proof of possession.”
 He gave a provisionary concession and asked the Governor in Curaçao to confirm.
-The Governor, meanwhile, had received a request to mine guano on Aves from a group of businessmen on Dutch St. Maarten, “who had assured themselves that Aves was recognized as a possession of the Dutch government.”
+The Governor, meanwhile, had received a request to mine guano on Aves from a group of businessmen on Dutch Sint Maarten, “who had assured themselves that Aves was recognized as a possession of the Dutch government.”